 Generating palindromic numbers

-The pattern followed by palindromic numbers is analysed.
-Then an algorithm is provided, which implements this pattern in order to generate all palindromic numbers in increasing order starting from any given palindromic number, taking constant time per number generated.
+The pattern followed by palindromic numbers is analysed, then an algorithm is provided that implements this pattern to generate all palindromic numbers in increasing order starting from any given palindromic number, taking constant time per number generated.
 Finally a purely mathematical method is derived that computes the nth palindromic number, in time proportional to the number of digits of n.
 Developed in April 2013.

 Expression parsing algorithm